vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 779 commits since the previous release, including 361 fixes.
+More than 781 commits since the previous release, including 362 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat May 22 02:31:10 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun May 23 02:39:44 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER